-The meeting has been extended by an hour to allow sufficient time for service updates that were raised as part of the concerns that have led to the Health Board's escalation to enhanced monitoring by Welsh Government.
+The meeting has been extended by an hour to allow sufficient time for service updates that were raised as part of the concerns which have led to the Health Board's escalation to enhanced monitoring by Welsh Government.

-QSEC TABLE OF ACTIONS FROM THE MEETING HELD ON 11 OCTOBER 2022 TABLE OF ACTIONS FROM THE MEETING HELD ON TTOCTOBER 2022 (22)110 QSEC (22) 101 Health Board Managed Practices Update: Mrs Mandy Rayani updated the Committee that Ms Rhian Bond, Assistant Director of Primary Care and Mrs Louise O'Connor, Assistant Director, Legal Services and Patient Experience are meeting in the new year to discuss options to capture patient feedback from the Health Board's Managed Practices.
-A more RB detailed update will be provided to QSEC on 14 February 2022.
-QSEC (22) 105 Welsh Health Specialised Services Committee (WHSCC) Quality and Patient Safety report: Ms Anna Lewis and Mrs Rayani have scheduled a meeting to discuss feedback to WHSCC on behalf of QSEC following the Christmas break.
+TABLE OF ACTIONS FROM THE MEETING HELD ON 11TH OCTOBER 2022

+QSEC (22) 101 Health Board Managed Practices Update: Mrs Mandy Rayani updated the Committee that Ms Rhian Bond, Assistant Director of Primary Care and Mrs Louise O'Connor, Assistant Director, Legal Services and Patient Experience are meeting in the new year to discuss options to capture patient feedback from the Health Board's Managed Practices.
+A more detailed update will be provided to QSEC on 14th February 2023.